 I have numerous places to enter copious notes, instructions, future predictions, and possibilities on client spreadsheets to help us both stay on the same page and I provide multiple ways to facilitate communication around what needs to be done.

-This is one of the reasons Team3DMJ created the off-season and general population coaching program for clients instead of just having Skype consultations for those who weren’t doing competition coaching.
-Besides the high demand for the service, we formed it because Skype clients would fall away from long term plans when pitfalls arose and without more continual interaction, they did not always feel confident about how best to get back to the plan.
+This is one of the reasons Team3DMJ created the biweekly coaching program for clients (by invite only, following an initial consult) instead of just having Skype-based programming.
+We formed it because off-season or gen-pop Skype clients would fall away from long term plans when pitfalls arose and without more continual interaction, they did not always feel confident about how best to get back to the plan.
 Or, they would start second guessing the plan when things did not happen as we predicted.

 With more frequent communication with the coach, guidance or adjustments can be provided to aid the client in staying on track, moving toward their goals.
 The offseason/general population coaching program has been an overwhelming success both for athletes and us as coaches.
 More athletes accomplish their goals and can stay on track long after the goal has been met, directing their established habits toward new goals.